 No. The records are written specifically to allow our servers to send for you but not to disallow other servers.

 Often, a host won’t allow you to add records yourself, but will add them for you.
 As a first step we recommend you talk to your hosting company to see if they can help.
-If records are disallowed entirely, you’d need to:
+If records are disallowed entirely, you’ll need to:

 - Switch to a different web host that allows you to add TXT and CNAME records.

 - Host your DNS at a company separate from your web hosting.